 InterSAN's Pathline product is application-based SAM software that automates the management of shared storage services like planning, implementing, provisioning and monitoring networked storage environments.

-Pathline uses a technology called Virtual Private DataPath to provide end-to-end path management of the relationship between applications and storage resources, which InterSAN said masks
+Pathline uses a technology called Virtual Private DataPath to provide end-to-end path management of the relationship between applications and storage resources, which InterSAN said masks the complexities of disparate SAN devices and technology.

 "There have been a growing set of investments in the vendor community in trying to improve the automation of storage," said Raymond Paquet, vice president and research director for Gartner Inc., the Stamford, Conn. research firm.